RCmags/rcmags.github.io/collections/projects/Miscellaneous/_posts/2018-12-03-sort_algorithm.md

 title: "Sorting algorithm comparison and linked lists"
 ---

-For this emperical study four different sorting algorithms were compared.
-These were: Selection sort, Bubble sort, Insert sort, and Merge sort.

-Each algorithm was asked to sort an array filled with random interger values.
-The length of the array was 15000 entries long, while the random values were kept in the range of 0 to 1000.
+# Sorting Algorithms

+During college, I took a course in [data structures](https://en.wikipedia.org/wiki/Data_structure) based on C++.
+This was a standard course required for anyone interested in computer science.
+As part of the final grade, I had to submit a report comparing different [sorting algorithms](https://en.wikipedia.org/wiki/Sorting_algorithm).
+I analyzed their effectiveness and the time taken for each to complete its operations.
+This comparison was meaningful because different algorithms converge towards a specific [time complexity](https://en.wikipedia.org/wiki/Time_complexity) when dealing with large datasets.

+For example, an algorithm's execution time can increase __linearly__ with the size of the dataset; if you double the dataset, it takes twice as long for the algorithm to complete.
+Alternatively, an algorithm can increase __logarithmically__ with the dataset, meaning a significant increase in the amount of information has a relatively minor effect on the processing time.
+This is ideal, as the algorithm can handle more data without a substantial slowdown.
+Conversely, some algorithms exhibit __quadratic__ behavior; if you double the sample size, the execution time increases fourfold.
+This is problematic, as even minor increases in data can significantly extend processing time.
+Analyzing these algorithms allows us to predict their execution times, which is crucial in time-critical situations where optimal performance is desired.

-To improve the consistency of the results, a single random array was generated and each algorithm was asked to sort it.
-The execution time of each algorithm was then recorded and stored.
+In this empirical study, four different sorting algorithms were compared: [Selection sort](https://en.wikipedia.org/wiki/Selection_sort), [Bubble sort](https://en.wikipedia.org/wiki/Bubble_sort), [Insertion sort](https://en.wikipedia.org/wiki/Insertion_sort), and [Merge sort](https://en.wikipedia.org/wiki/Merge_sort).
+Each algorithm was tasked with sorting an array filled with random integer values.
+The array contained _15,000 entries_, and the random values ranged from _0 to 1000_.
+To ensure consistent results, a single random array was generated for each algorithm to sort, and the execution time of each was recorded.

-By doing so, a fairer comparison could be made between the algorithms as they would sort the same array.
-Any differences in the excution time could then be atritubed to the algorithms themselves rather than due to favorable or unfavorable input arrays.

-Once this sequence of testing was complete, the entire process was then repeated with a newly generated random array.
-This larger event was then  repeated 20 times.

-The results of the twenty seperate tests show a definite trend when average times are
+This approach allowed for a fair comparison, as all algorithms sorted the same array.
+Any differences in execution time could then be attributed to the algorithms themselves rather than to variations in the input arrays.
+Once the initial testing sequence was complete, the entire process was repeated with a newly generated random array, and this was done _20 times_.
+The results of the twenty separate tests revealed a clear trend when average times were analyzed:
-analyised:

-	1) On the whole, Merge sort was the fastest of all the algorithms.
-With an average execution time an order of magnitude lower than all other sorts, it dominated in terms of performance.
-In all likelihood this is due to it not wasting time repeatedly scanning and comparing entries it already visited.
+1. Overall, __Merge sort__ was the fastest of all the algorithms, with an average execution time an order of magnitude lower than the others.
+This superior performance is likely due to its efficiency in avoiding unnecessary comparisons.

-	2) Bubble sort was by far the slowest of all algorithms.
-On average it took almost twice as long as the next slowest algorithm.
-As it only compares adjacent array entries, it has no way of identifying more distant entries that could be compared and swapped.
-Consequently it performs many unnecesary swaps that do little sorting.
+2. __Bubble sort__ was the slowest algorithm, taking nearly twice as long as the next slowest.
+It only compares adjacent entries, which limits its ability to identify more distant entries that could be compared and swapped.
+As a result, it performs many unnecessary swaps with minimal sorting effect.

-	3) Selection sort was the second slowest algorithm.
-While it does not execute as many trivial swaps as Bubble sort, it still leaves the array mostly unchanged after it performs a swap.
-This means the time it spends scanning the array does nothing to sort it.
-Naturally this leads to more scans, swaps, and excution time.
+3. __Selection sort__ was the second slowest algorithm.
+Although it does not perform as many trivial swaps as Bubble sort, it often leaves the array mostly unchanged after a swap, leading to more scans, swaps, and extended execution time.

-	4) Insertion sort was the second fastest algorithm.
-While nowhere near as fast as merge sort, it still outperformed the other algorithms by a large margin.
-This can be atritubed to the way it "slides" the entries of an array as it scans them.
-This tends to reduces the number of unnecesary comparisons by biasing EVERY seemingly larger value towards one side of the array.
+4. __Insertion sort__ was the second fastest algorithm.
+While not as quick as Merge sort, it significantly outperformed the other algorithms.
+This can be attributed to its method of displacing each entry that it scans, which reduces unnecessary comparisons by biasing larger values towards one side of the array.

-In terms of the variation between excutions of the same algorithm, a different trend is
-apparent:

-	1) 	Merge sort had a much lower standard deviation than other algorithms.
-This means that its execution time varied little with input array.
-The extent to which the radom array was ordered had little effect.
-Apparently there was no "favorable" input, but likewise no "unfavorable" input.

-	2) Bubble sort had the largest standard deviation.
-How "sorted" the input array was had a large effect on the excution time of this algorithm.

-	3) Selection sort and Insertion sort had similar standard deviations.
-Between the two, Insertion sort was more sensitive to how "ordered" the input array was, but not by much.
-In either case, the "sorting" of the input had a significant effect on excution time.

-Even though merge sort was the fastest and most consistent of all the algorithms, this consistency may be a drawback.
-If the input array is partially sorted, an atractive quality may be that the sorting algorithm takes less time to complete the sort.
-If this is important, then the slower algorithms may have a quality that is worth studying and replicating.

----

-While attending college, I took a course in programming structures in C++.
-This was a standard course that anyone who had any interest in computer science had to take.
-Moreover, in a lot of curriculums, it's a required course.

-As part of the final grade for this course I was taking, I had to submit a report that compared different types of algorithms that sorted array in order to see how effective they were and the time they took to complete their operations.

-The comparison made sense because different types of algorithms converge towards a specific O-time when dealing with large data set.
-That is, the particular time to execute an algorithm can drastically change, depending on the nature of the algorithm, when it is dealing with very large amounts of information.

-For example, algorithms increase linearly with the dataset, such that if you double the dataset, takes twice as long for the algorithm to complete.

-Alternatively, an algorithm could increase logarithmically with the dataset.
-That means that a great increase in the amount of information that has to be processed is a relatively minor effect on the actual time needed to process the algorithm.

-This is a very good situation as the algorithm process more information does not mean it will run significantly slower.

-Conversely, some algorithms have a quadratic behavior with data, meaning that if you double the sample size, the time to execute the algorithm increases by four times.
-This is obviously a very bad situation as even minor increases in the amount of data being processed means the algorithm takes far longer to execute.

-Analyzing the algorithms allows us to predict how long they will take to execute based off their convergence rate.
-Evidently, this is extremely important when we are dealing with time-critical situations where we want the absolute best performance for our computing power.

-The program compared four different algorithms.
-These included selection sort, bubble sort, insertion sort, and emerge sort.

-Each algorithm had its pros and cons.
-Some were more complicated than others, while others were more simple, but they also performed worse.

-An example of this is bubble sort.
-It has a very simple, but its performance is underwhelming compared to other algorithms.

-By comparison, merge sort is a far more complicated algorithm with many more lines of code.
-However, its performance is much better with large datasets.

-Selection sort and insertion sort lie somewhere in between these extremes, and each have their use cases depending on how large the dataset is.

----

-For another assignment, I had to submit a data structure known as a linked list.

-This is an interconnected structure that stores data in something analogous to a chain, wherein there are small elements interconnected with each other, and each element, can store a certain amount of information.

-There is an element at the start of this chain, then successive elements that are attached one after the other, and at the end there is a chain that terminates the entire linked list.

-This data structure is flexible in that different elements can be inserted at different positions along the linked list.
-However, there must always be an element at the head of the list and an element at the tail or the end of the list.

-This structure is flexible in that an arbitrary number of elements can be added to the list.

-Likewise, we can remove elements from the list to the point at which we have no list remaining.

-This flexibility means that we can separate the behavior of a linked list from another data structure like an array.
-In an array, the length is fixed, and the number of elements that can exist within the array are known.

-We can replace the data that is stored in each element of the array, but we cannot necessarily delete elements from the array.
-Likewise, we cannot necessarily add more elements to the array to make it longer.

-The details of this behavior naturally changed depending on the programming language in question.

-In some languages, the length of an array can be modified after it is created.
-So in that sense, it mimics the behavior of a linked list much more closely.

-In other languages, arrays cannot be easily modified after their creation.
-Before, the distinction between an array and a linked list is more pronounced.

-In the case of C++, we can declare arrays by giving them an initial length.
-However, afterwards, it's a bit more complicated to actually change the length or add entries to the array.

-Therefore, making your own data structure for a linked list can make sense depending on the data that's being stored in that list.

-For example, we may want to create a linked list that stores classes, which themselves store more complicated information.
-In this case, by making a linked list data structure, we can ensure a known relationship between each class that we can then use to make a more complicated program.

----

-These are programs to compare the speed of basic sorting algorithms an a linked list data type.
-For an array of 15000 elements, this is how the algorithms fare:
 ![image](https://raw.githubusercontent.com/RCmags/SortingAlgorithmCompare/main/data/sort_compare.png)

-The linked list is easily visualized with this diagram:
+In terms of variation between executions of the same algorithm, a different trend emerged:

+1. Merge sort had a much lower standard deviation than the other algorithms, indicating that its execution time varied little with input arrays.
+The extent to which the random array was ordered had minimal effect; there was neither a "favorable" nor "unfavorable" input.

+2. Bubble sort exhibited the largest standard deviation.
+The level of "sortedness" in the input array significantly affected its execution time.

+3. Selection sort and Insertion sort showed similar standard deviations.
+Between the two, Insertion sort was slightly more sensitive to the order of the input array, but not by much.
+In either case, the "sorting" of the input had a notable impact on execution time.

+Although Merge sort was the fastest and most consistent algorithm, the overhead required to excute it may be a drawback.
+If the input array is partially sorted, it may be possible to use a simpler sorting algorithm that completes the operation in an acceptable ammout of time.
+If low overhead is important, then the slower algorithms may possess qualities worth using.

+# Linked List Data Structure

+For another assignment, I had to implement a data structure known as a [linked list](https://en.wikipedia.org/wiki/Linked_list).
+This interconnected structure stores data in a way that resembles a chain, where individual elements are linked to one another, and each element can hold a specific amount of information.
+This data structure is flexible and allows different elements to be inserted at various positions along the linked list.
+However, there must always be an element at the head of the list and an element at the end.

 ![image](https://3.bp.blogspot.com/-sXOQBd_OCR8/WBBn3QNhOiI/AAAAAAAAALQ/ysaUNOhKMoY59zw2cRxcHioHzdvn8HdNgCLcB/s1600/simpleLinkedList.png)

+This structure permits an arbitrary number of elements to be added to the list.
+Similarly, we can remove elements until no items remain.
+This flexibility distinguishes linked lists from other data structures like [arrays](https://en.wikipedia.org/wiki/Array_(data_structure)).
+In an array, the number of elements is predetermined.
+While we can replace the data stored in each element, we cannot always delete elements or add more to increase its length.
+The behavior of these data structures, however, can vary depending on the programming language in use.

+In some languages, the length of an array can be modified after its creation, allowing it to mimic the behavior of a linked list more closely.
+In the case of [C++](https://en.wikipedia.org/wiki/C%2B%2B), we can easily declare arrays with an initial length.
+However, modifying the length or adding entries to the array afterward can be more complicated.
+Therefore, creating a linked list data structure may be advantageous depending on the data being stored.
+For instance, we might want to create a linked list that stores __classes__, which can contain more complex information.
+In this case, a linked list helps maintain a known relationship between each element, enabling the development of a more sophisticated program.

 ### Github Repo:
 [SortingAlgorithmCompare](https://github.com/RCmags/SortingAlgorithmCompare)